howsoai/platform-installation-examples/README.md

 ## Licensing Note
-MinIO is used at the default s3 object store with Howso Platform.
+MinIO is used as the default s3 object store with Howso Platform.
 For production deployments ensure you have a valid license for MinIO.
 MinIO, under the AGPL license, is included with Howso Inc.'s OEM license for commercial Howso Platform deployments, covering usage up to 1 terabyte.